-COVID-19, a respiratory disease caused by a new strain of coronavirus, has been characterized as a pandemic by the World Health Organization and is currently affecting many parts of the world, including the United States and the State of New Jersey.
-On January 31, 2020, the Secretary of the United States Health and Human Services Department declared a public health emergency for the United States and, on March 13, 2020, the President of the United States declared the outbreak of COVID-19 in the United States a national emergency.
+COVID-19, a respiratory disease caused by a new strain of coronavirus, had been characterized as a pandemic (the "Pandemic") by the World Health Organization and is currently affecting many parts of the world, including the United States and the State of New Jersey.
+On January 31, 2020, the Secretary of the United States Department of Health and Human Services declared a public health emergency for the United States and, on March 13, 2020, President Trump declared the outbreak of COVID-19 in the United States a national emergency.
 Subsequently, the President's Coronavirus Guidelines for America and the United States Centers for Disease Control and Prevention called upon Americans to take actions to slow the spread of COVID-19 in the United States.
+In New Jersey, Governor Murphy declared a state of emergency on March 9, 2020, and issued multiple Executive Orders regarding the Pandemic.
+On June 4, 2021, Governor Murphy signed an Executive Order declaring the end to the Pandemic effective July 4, 2021, subject to certain executive orders remaining in effect until

-Notes to Financial Statements For the fiscal year ended November 30, 2019 and 2018
+Notes to Financial Statements For the fiscal year ended November 30, 2020 and 2019

-NOTE 12: SUBSEQUENT EVENTS (continued)
+NOTE 13: SUBSEQUENT EVENTS (continued)